 - A. The University has jurisdiction over the Responding Party when the Responding Party is, at the time pf the alleged conduct, any one of the following: - 1.
 A student who is enrolled at the University. - a.
 A "student" means any person who has accepted, registered, or enrolled in any course or program offered by the University including distance courses, and who has not been absent from the University greater than one (1) calendar year. - b.
 A student is considered "enrolled" at the University until such time as the student has: - i.
 Officially graduated from the University; or - ii.
 Been officially dismissed from the University; or - iii.
 Been absent from the University for a period of time greater than or equal to one (1) calendar year. - c.
 A student who is on probation or suspended from the University at the time of the alleged conduct will be considered to be enrolled for the purposes of determining the University's jurisdiction. - 2.
-A University-recognized student organization, or any student organization not recognized at the time of the report, but under university probation or suspension. - B. The University has jurisdiction over the alleged conduct when the alleged conduct occurs: - 1.
-On any campus of the University, on any University Property or when the alleged conduct involves University Property; or - 2.
+A University-recognized student organization, or any student organization not recognized at the time of the report, but under university probation or suspension. - B. The University has jurisdiction over the alleged conduct when the alleged conduct occurs: - On any campus of the University, on any University Property or when the alleged conduct involves University Property; or - 2.
 At any activity or program sponsored by the University; or - 3.
 In any context where the University can demonstrate a substantial interest regardless of the location of the conduct, including online or off-campus, and where the conduct threatens: - a.
 Any educational process; or - b.
 Legitimate function of the University; or - c.
 The health or safety of any individual. - 4.
 It is at the University's discretion to determine whether jurisdiction applies.
-In general, jurisdiction is determined as of the date of the alleged conduct. - C. An enrolled student may not graduate if they have a pending case under the Code.
-If a student officially withdraws from the University or does not participate in the disciplinary process, the process will continue and the student may not, at the discretion of the University, be permitted to return to the University or graduate until the student is found not responsible for a violation of this Code or until any imposed sanctions have been satisfied.
+In general, jurisdiction is determined as of the date of the alleged conduct.